mayank26saxena/deepsort/README.md

 ## How it works?
 RNNs can compute any arbitrary function, given finite resources since they are "Turing Complete" machines.
 I have used a sequence to sequence (seq2seq) based neural network model.
 Such a model has been chosen, since, in this case, the input and output are both sequences.
 Input being unsorted sequence of integers and the output being the sorted sequence of the corresponding input.

-Below are the plots for the accuracy and loss of the model.
-This model was trained considering that the input sequence length will be 15 and that the maximum number will be 100.

 I achieved 99.5% after 50,000 epochs.

 ## Results